 How to choose a coffee maker that’s SCAA certified…

 The fact that there are so many different models out there can make it very hard to choose the drip coffee maker that is most suited for you.
-We have a few favorite drip coffee makers, but in this list we’ve only included reviews of what we believe to be the best SCAA certified coffee makers for different types of consumers.
+We have a few favorite drip coffee makers, but in this list we’ve only included reviews of what we believe to be the best SCAA certified coffee brewers for different types of consumers.

 The Specialty Coffee Association of America has very strict requirements, and only a premium selection of coffee machines have achieved this certification so far.
 (1)